Kruger National Park Travel and Vacations

 When staying in a private game reserve or at a lodge located on a private concession in the Kruger National Park, morning and afternoon game drives are conducted on open 4x4 vehicles by experienced local rangers and trackers.
 These vehicles are equipped to make your game drive comfortable and offer maximum photographic opportunities.

 If you are staying at a rest camp in the national park, game drives are conducted in air-conditioned vehicles by African Sky guides.
-These game drives have the advantage of not being limited to the morning or afternoon, and can often last most of the day - depending on your preference.
-An air-conditioned vehicle offers much greater comfort on these extended game drives that cover a lot of ground.
+These game drives have the advantage of not being limited to the morning or afternoon and can often last most of the day - depending on your preference.
+An air-conditioned vehicle offers much greater comfort on these extended game drives that cover much ground.

-Visiting this wild corner of the continent means that some wild dining options are available as well, which will appeal particularly well to meat lovers and adventurous eaters.
+Visiting this wild corner of the continent means some wild dining options are also available, which will appeal particularly well to meat lovers and adventurous eaters.
 Trying unique and traditional fare is undoubtedly part of a rewarding travel experience.

 Game Meat

-Generally on the menu at private lodges as well as restaurants in national park camps, game meat - including buffalo, kudu, and impala - is a delicacy well worth trying.
+Game meat—including buffalo, kudu, and impala—is worth trying.
+It is generally on the menu at private lodges and restaurants in national park camps.
 Very low in fat, it is also a very healthy option.

 Potjiekos